linagora/openpaas-esn/README.md

 Note that you must configure contents of files inside **fixtures/config/data** and **fixtures/esn-config/data/** to match your environment, particularly **fixtures/config/data/db.js** in which the host of the mongodb database is defined.
 Also note that this will override all the current configuration resources with the fixtures ones.

+## Elasticsearch Index

+Before start using OpenPaaS, you should create indexes on Elasticsearch.
+If you are not familiar with elasticsearch indexes then please have a look [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-doc.html).

+To do so, you can simply run the following command from your OpenPaaS folder:

+    node ./bin/cli.js elasticsearch

 ## Starting the server

 You should first start mongodb, redis and elasticsearch and [configure OpenPaaS](./doc/configuration.md).